Yaneeve/elevator/README.md

 There is no best algorithm! _And_ the usage pattern of the elevator would determine the choice of optimization.
 (See: http://webcache.googleusercontent.com/search?q=cache:http://www.columbia.edu/~cs2035/courses/ieor4405.S13/p14.pdf).
 Heuristics were then proposed such as: https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms Or genetic algorithms.

-Therefore, I have decided to implement a plugable design where one routing algorithm could be substituted for another.
+It seems to me that only the destination control systems would be applicable to reduction to the aforementioned routing/scheduling algorithms.
+I have unfortunately not managed to get there

-Also, I will implement just a naive subset of these algorithms.
-I then wish to explore the asynchronous nature of elevator communication with the controller and see if the added complexity makes a real difference in implementation.
+I have implemented just a small naive subset of these algorithms.
+More specifically the "Elevator Algorithm" for a single elevator and the "Nearest Car" algorithm for multiple elevators.

 I gather from the previous challenges that a usual 4 hours is given to the task, and that other coders have also not counted the research time and preamble writing as part of the 4.
 I will try to log what I had been able to complete in 4 hours.
-I will also try to log the complete amount of time I spent on the project
+I will also try to log the complete amount of time I spent on the project.

 ## notes
  - I modify the API suggested in the original challenge to be IMO more functional